CRISES IN THE CAPITALIST SYSTEM

 • Expansion of investments.

-The recovery phase indicates the start of a new growth cycle.
+Recovery phase indicates start of a new growth cycle.

 1. Effects of World War I.

-World War I severely damaged the economies of almost all European countries.
+World War I severely damaged economies of almost all European countries.

 To recover, nations increased industrial and agricultural production, which led to overproduction.